The Expert Group on Plant Protection Products is responsible for legislation on plant protection procedures contained in Annex II the EEA Agreement.

 Improvements at EU level

 Since the first EU legislation on plant protection was adopted in 1991, important developments have taken place at EU level to further secure human health and protection of the environment.
 In 2009, the EU adopted several legal acts on PPPs.
 This development meant that EU legislation in the field of PPPs improved significantly and the need for the EEA EFTA States to maintain a derogation was therefore reconsidered.
-Consequently, the EU legal acts from 2009 were incorporated into the EEA Agreement by a JCD in September 2014.
+Consequently, the EU legal acts from 2009 were incorporated into the EEA Agreement in September 2014.

 The Plant Protection Products Package introduces several changes.
 The legislation aims to harmonise, as far as possible, the overall arrangements for the authorisation of PPPs within the EEA.